maTWed/bash-scripts/README.md

 - killSwitch.sh --> This is ran after vpn.sh and resolv.sh.
 This will set firewall rules to kill all traffic not routed though the vpn.
 I used ufw to keep things more simple.
 If the VPN ever drops all connections will also be terminated.
 Therefore ensuring your browsing/torrenting remains unknown to your ISP.

 - nmapDiff --> Taken from "The Hacker Playbook 3" basic script running nmap daily using ndiff to compare results. # In the near future I will improve this script changing the ports and adding a few other items.

+- vlanScan.sh --> This will scan an IP range creating two lists of the hosts that are up.
+One is just IPs and the other includes hostnames with IPs.

+- fullScan.sh --> Does a full TCP port scan then take the open ports and proceeds to do a Service & Version scan.
+Eventually, i'll tie this in with the vlanScan.sh.